cybozu/yrmcds/docs/locking.md

     - MAY have key.
     - MAY have value.

+Lock an object and get the data atomically.

 Optional extra data for Lock and Get request is 4 byte expiration time.
 If extra data exists, the object's expiration time will be renewed.

 The response is the same as that of `Get` or `GetK` command.
-Specifically, if the object is locked by another client, the response with status code = 0x0010 (locked) will be returned.
+Specifically, if the object is locked, the response with status code = 0x0010 (locked) will be returned.  `LaGQ` and `LaGKQ` will return the response with status code = 0x0001 (not found) if the object is not found.

 ### Replace and Unlock, Replace and Unlock Quietly